amit-sawhney/amazon-product-relation-analysis/final_project_proposal.md

 ### DFS
 We will use DFS traversals to store the final graph into a file.
 The input will just be the starting node on the graph that we want to start our traversal from.
 The output will just be a file output illustrating the structure of our graph.

-If the graph is not an entirely connected component, we will provide multiple starting nodes so that the DFS may traversal all parts of the grpah.
+If the graph is not an entirely connected component, we will provide multiple starting nodes so that the DFS may traversal all parts of the graph.

 - Big O: O(N)